User agreement - Artupia.com

 - can not use information obtained from Artupia to contact each other about buying or selling outside of Artupia.

 - can’t cancel an artwork to sell to a buyer who found the artwork on Artupia.

 If you receive an offer to buy or sell outside Artupia, please report it at firstname.lastname@example.org .

-All Users on Artupia must have a Paypal account on file with Artupia (and they may change they Paypal account by emailing us at firstname.lastname@example.org), so they can charge and receive payments through PayPal.
-PayPal is not only convenient to use, but it also offers buyers and sellers protection assistance against fraud, chargebacks and theft of financial data.
-As a user, you must provide us your correct email associated with your PayPal account.
+All Users on Artupia must have a Paypal account on file with Artupia (and they may change they Paypal account by emailing us at email@example.com, so they can charge and receive payments through PayPal.
+PayPal is not only convenient to use, but it also offers buyers and sellers protection assistance against fraud, chargebacks, and theft of financial data.
+As a user, you must provide us with your correct email associated with your PayPal account.
 If you do not have a PayPal account, you can always create one on PayPal.com.

 As a User, you are not allowed to:

 - send cash or money orders through instant, point-to-point cash transfer services (that are not banks) such as Western Union or Money Gram;